rameez14/Document-Retrieval/README.md

 ## Document Retrieval
-Implementation of binary perceptron applied against sentiment analysis focusing on movie reviews to predict the sentiment reviews for the purpose of Text Processing assignment
+Implementation of binary perceptron applied against sentiment analysis focusing on movie reviews to predict the sentiment reviews for the purpose of Natural Language Processing assignmen